 Begin to calculate what it might cost to insure your home by addressing a number of questions about your house, personal property and regional risks.
 These include:

-- How much would it cost to rebuild your house today, assuming you already own the real estate?
+- How much would it cost to rebuild your house today?

 - What regional risks, such as high humidity, or a propensity to flooding or fire, pose a risk to your home?

 - What is the total value of your personal property, excluding vehicles?

 - What is the total value of your at-risk assets, if someone were to sue you?

 Your answers to these questions will help determine the limits you require for the underlying coverages that make up your home insurance policy.
 These coverages include: